scottyschup/ruby-curriculum/projects/w1d5-tic-tac-toe-ai.md

   winning nodes for the player.

 Notice that `winning_node?` and `losing_node?` are defined recursively.
-This indicates that while a node itsself might not immediately result in victory, if anywhere down the line a victory is inevitable a node is still a winner.
+This indicates that while a node itself might not immediately result in victory, if anywhere down the line a victory is inevitable a node is still a winner.